MicrosoftDocs/windows-ai-docs/docs/samples/index.md

 # AI on Windows Sample Gallery

+A collection of samples that demonstrate a variety of ways to enhance your Windows apps using local APIs and Machine Learning (ML) models, local hardware acceleration using DirectML, and using cloud-based APIs.

+## Enhance your Windows apps with AI using local APIs and ML models

-Enhance your Windows apps with AI through local APIs and Machine Learning models.
+These samples will help you to enhance your Windows apps with AI using local APIs and Machine Learning models.

-## AI-powered Audio Editor
+### AI-powered Audio Editor

 ![Screenshot of Audio Editor Sample App showing an AI Audio Trimmer Plugin test.](../images/sample-audio-editor.png)